 2. Do not sound shallow even if it is just a simple task.
 It gives the employer an idea that you are satisfied of whatever jobs you are given and you are not an individual that makes a fuss about it.
 Even if it is copying and editing reports or documents for a meeting, try to make it sound interesting to the interviewer.
 This shows how well adapted and efficient you are in any of the jobs you are given.

 3. Also, if you are a team player try including instances where you have been a valuable asset to the team.
 For example, you try to organize and conduct group meetings daily or once every three days.
 This shows how much you care for others and that you are a caregiver.
 Indirectly, you push your team towards the objective.

 6. Do not be too startled by the question and start to fluster.
 This is what the interviewer expects you to do.
-Since, these type of questions are not that common.
-But at the same time, don’t overly prepare yourself.
+Since these types of questions are not that common.
+But at the same time, don’t over-prepare yourself.
 The interviewer may get second thoughts and might think that you are bluffing.
-A well thought answer is always a good choice, but a memorized one might not be that helpful to you.
+A well-thought answer is always a good choice, but a memorized one might not be that helpful to you.

 7. Always expect the unexpected.
 The questions like “Describe your typical day? ” are a magnet to bring you various follow-up questions.
 Try to be calm and be specific.
 Do not exaggerate or add false details when under pressure.